Reubenn Rennie

-Reubenn Rennie (born 22 October 1995) is a Cook Islands international rugby league footballer who plays as a for the Toulouse Olympique in the English Super League.
+Reubenn Rennie (born 22 October 1995) is a Cook Islands international rugby league footballer who last played as a for the Toulouse Olympique in the Super League.

 Background

 Rennie was born in Auckland, New Zealand.
 He is of Cook Islands descent.
 His brother Vincent Rennie is a fellow Cook Islands international.

 Playing career

 Club career

 Rennie played for the Melbourne Storm-Cronulla-Sutherland Sharks joint team in 2014.

 Rennie played for the Canterbury-Bankstown Bulldogs in 2015 and 2016.

 Rennie played for the Newtown club in 2017 and 2018.

 Rennie played for the Mount Pritchard Mounties between 2019 and 2021.

 Rennie re-joined the Newtown side ahead of the 2022 NSW Cup season.